buschman-lab/ProjectTemplate/README.md

 ├── background            <- Relevant papers and reviews.
 Summaries of the manuscripts and the findings.
 |
 ├── data
-│   ├── scratch           <- Small subset datasets that are used for results in analyses (e.g., from notebooks) │   ├── processed         <- Datasets that were processed from `raw` folder │   └── raw               <- Immutable raw data.
+│   ├── raw               <- Immutable raw data.
 This likely includes behavioral data as well as neural data.
 All data
-|                            should be clearly described.
+|   |                        should be clearly described.
 Unlikely to include the actual data, instead should it should provide:
-|                                1) a description of where to find the data (including link)
+|   |                            1) a description of where to find the data (including link)
-|                                2) a script for downloading the data from another source (e.g., cup)
+|   |                            2) a script for downloading the data from another source (e.g., cup)
+│   ├── processed         <- Datasets that were processed from `raw` folder.
+This is usually the data that is actively
+|   |                        being analyzed.
+│   └── scratch           <- Small subset datasets that are used for results in analyses (e.g., from notebooks)
+|
 │
 ├── methods               <- Catalog of the methods used to collect the data.
 This could include data dictionaries, manuals,
 |                            and all other explanatory materials needed to understand how the data was collected.
 In short, this